 “Now I’m cryin’ while I’m drivin’ with your smile in my head / You just sent a paragraph and I left you on read,” she opens up.
 “You missed out on a blessing, I made you the king of my world / I thought you’d be by my side like you and I saving the world.”

 From beginning to end, “Kiki” is an experiment complete vulnerability.
 Whereas Ledé’s prior projects presented her as the strong, always confident woman many of us aspire to be, feeling that way all the time is simply unrealistic.
 Ledé even admitted so in an interview with “Elle,” saying “I realized I was taking baby steps away from the ‘real’ Kiana every day.
-I was trying to prove to myself and the world that I loved myself,” she said.
+I was trying to prove to myself and the world that I loved myself.”

 This time around, listeners get the real Kiana– the good, bad and ugly parts.
 She is honest.
 She is unfiltered.
 And she manages to bring back the feeling of old R&B with a present-day sound.